Reckadon/IBP-task-app/README.md

 ### `npm install`

-To install the necessary packages.
+To install the necessary packages like Firebase.

 Then In the project directory, you can run: